-SCHOOLWIDE INTERVIEWS Interviews/ focus groups Description School Board (charter schools only) This interview is conducted with the school's governing body (e.g., the School Board).
+SCHOOLWIDE INTERVIEWS Interviews/ focus groups Description Approximate Time Needed School Board (charter schools only) This interview is conducted with the school's governing body (e.g., the School Board).
 45 minutes to 1 hour Authorizing Board (charter schools only) The interview is conducted with the school's charter authorizing entity (e.g., the Authorizing Board).
 45 minutes to 1 hour District Leadership This interview is conducted with a representative group of the school's oversight body including individual/s who supervise the school leader and others who have knowledge of school practices.
-45 minutes to 1 hour School Leadership Teachers Groups of teachers, typically by grade level , make up focus groups.
+45 minutes to 1 hour School Leadership ichool leadership includes the principal and other key leaders (e.g., assistant principals, curriculum director, lead teachers).
+In addition to an interview, school leadership may be asked to provide further guidance and an and days throughout the visit.
+Teacher focus group Groups of teachers, typically by grade level, make up focus groups.
 In some cases, the site visit team may request a focus group meeting with teaching assistants, aides, or other personnel to discuss their roles in the delivery of the academic program.
 The team makes an effort to speak to as many of the school's teaching staff as possible.
-30-45 minutes (When possible, scheduled during common prep periods.)
-Specialist interviews Interviews with specialists are conducted.
+30-45 minutes (When possible, scheduled during common prep periods) 30-45 minutes Specialist interviews Interviews with specialists are conducted.
 School leaders are asked to identify personnel who play a significant role in school functioning (e.g., special education director, ELL coordinator, curriculum coordinators, guidance counselors, other relevant staff).
-30-45 minutes Family focus group External Partners (if applicable) Interviews with external partners, when available, will take place.
+Family focus group A representative group of four -to- eight family members, whose children have a range of academic needs, have attended the school for various lengths of time and who have a range of participation experiences with the school.
+30 minutes External Partners (if applicable) Interviews with external partners, when available, will take place.
 School leaders are asked to identify partners who play a significant role in school functioning and organize them into one focus group.
+30 minutes Student focus group A selection of four -to- eight students representing a variety of grade levels and varying instructional needs.
+Students are selected by the school's leadership and/or staff.
 30 minutes

-Student focus group A selection of four -to- eight students representing a variety of grade levels and varying instructional needs.
-Students are selected by the school's leadership and/or staff.
-30 minutes Check-out meeting with principal Both days, team members will hold a brief check-out meeting with the principal to ask any lingering questions, ensure all relevant documents have been provided, and to answer any questions about next steps.
-10 minutes
+Check-out meeting with principal Both days, team members will hold a brief check-out meeting with the principal to ask any lingering questions, ensure all relevant documents 10 minutes principal have been provided, and to answer any questions about next steps.

-Recommended but not required.
+^{}Recommended but not required.